 - the duty on local planning authorities to co-operate

-- advising a local planning authority in relation to assets of community value
+- assets of community value

 Judicial and Statutory reviews- Charles has experience drafting pre-action letters, pleadings and skeleton arguments in matters including: